Citrine at a Glance

 Meditation

-Hold Citrine at your Solar Plexus (just above the navel) during meditation to activate personal power and confidence.
-Begin by breathing deeply into your belly, visualizing a warm golden sun expanding from the Citrine into every cell of your body.
-For abundance meditations, hold the Citrine while visualizing golden light flowing into your life from all directions — feel the energy of prosperity, opportunity, and success.
-Repeat your affirmation slowly as you breathe, allowing Citrine's warmth to anchor the intention in your body and energy field.
+Hold Citrine at your Solar Plexus (just above the navel).
+Breathe into your belly and visualize a warm golden light expanding from the stone through your body.
+For abundance work, hold the Citrine and visualize golden light flowing toward you from all directions.
+Repeat your affirmation slowly, letting the warmth anchor the intention.

 Daily Wear

-Wear Citrine as a ring on your dominant hand or as a pendant at chest level to keep its confidence-boosting, abundance-attracting energy in your aura throughout the day.
-For business meetings or negotiations, carry a tumbled Citrine in your left pocket (receiving hand) to attract favorable outcomes.
-Entrepreneurs benefit from wearing Citrine daily, as it promotes the optimistic, creative mindset that attracts opportunities and helps navigate challenges with grace and confidence.
+A ring on your dominant hand or a pendant at chest level keeps Citrine's energy in contact with you all day.
+For business meetings, carry a tumbled piece in your left pocket.
+Entrepreneurs benefit from wearing it regularly because it supports the optimistic, creative mindset that attracts opportunity.

 Home Placement